 Traffic

-The Rocklin Police Department has motorcycle officers who are dedicated to enforce Vehicle Code laws.
-These officers concentrate on traffic-related problems and issues identified by citizens in coordination with our neighborhood community-policing program.
-Patrol officers also enforce traffic laws within the city.
+The Rocklin Police Department’s traffic officers are dedicated to enforcing Vehicle Code laws.
+They focus on traffic enforcement and address traffic-related concerns identified by residents, working closely with our neighborhood community policing program.
+Patrol officers also play an important role in enforcing traffic laws throughout the city.

 Report a Traffic Problem

-To report recurring traffic problems, to request a traffic trailer in your neighborhood, or to contact the Traffic Unit with a nonemergency request, please call 916.625.5424 or email Access Rocklin.
+To report recurring traffic problems, to request a traffic trailer in your neighborhood, or to contact the Traffic Unit with a non-emergency request, please call (916)625-5424 or email through Access Rocklin.

 Radar Equipment